newrelic/nr1-ospo/README.md

 ## What do you need to make this work?

-> List any prerequisites for using your app, and include links to other New Relic features when necessary.
->
-> For example:

-Required:

-- [New Relic Infrastructure agent(s) installed](https://docs.newrelic.com/docs/agents/manage-apm-agents/installation/install-agent#infra-install) on your cloud computing devices and the related access to [New Relic One](https://newrelic.com/platform).

-You'll get the best possible data out of this application if you also:

-- [Activate the EC2 integration](https://docs.newrelic.com/docs/integrations/amazon-integrations/get-started/connect-aws-infrastructure) to group by your cloud provider account.
-- [Install APM on your applications](https://docs.newrelic.com/docs/agents/manage-apm-agents/installation/install-agent#apm-install) to group by application.
+ * You will need to generate a list of company-associated GitHub logins, and write them to an Account-scoped NerdStorage document.
+More information on this process can be found in [Setting up Employee Metadata](#setting-up-employee-metadata).
+ * You will need to set up a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) to allow this dashboard to communicate with GitHub's GraphQL API.

 ## Getting started

-> Include a step-by-step procedure on how to get your app installed and deployed.
-The clone and deploy steps are similar across all apps.
-If your app has additional steps required to get started, include them here or in their own section.
+1. If this nerdpack has never been deployed in your organization, follow the [Setting up Employee Metadata](#setting-up-employee-metadata) instructions.

-1. Ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
+2. Ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
 If you're unsure whether you have one or both of them installed, run the following commands.
 (If you have them installed, these commands return a version number; if not, the commands aren't recognized.)
 ```bash
 git --version
 npm -v